 Data control from scripts

 The data control tool (dhctl) is a command-line tool for managing intraday data.
-The same functionality is available from any Core+ worker with sufficient permissions, in both Groovy and Python.
+The same functionality is available from any Core+ worker in both Groovy and Python.

 Truncate and delete intraday partitions